CEA-MetroCarac/PySSPFM/doc/README.md

         <li>quality factor</li>
         <li>resonance settling time</li>
     </ul>
 Furthermore, completing the form is a mandatory prerequisite for the subsequent measurement processing.
-The parameters to be employed for measurement processing include:
+The parameters to be employed for measurement processing include: <br>
     <ul>
         <li>grid dimensions</li>
         <li>calibration coefficients</li>